-The Council sees the future of the Prairie Region as vital to the future of waterfowl, grassland birds and other wildlife dependent on native and restored prairies, shallow lakes, wetlands, and grasslands.
+The Council sees the future of the Prairie Region as vital to the future of waterfowl, grassland birds and other wildlife dependent on native and restored prairies, shallow lakes, and wetlands, and grasslands and other habitat of the Section.
 The prairie region of Minnesota was once home to some of the largest herds of grazing animals the world has ever known.
 It also contains within its borders, a portion of the Prairie Pothole Region the birthplace of 70 percent of North America's waterfowl.
-Unique components of this section are the prairie rivers, large and small, from the Red and Minnesota Rivers to their tributaries in adjacent watersheds.
+Unique components of this section are are the prairie rivers, large and small, from the Red and Minnesota Rivers to their tributaries in adjacent watersheds. where the future aquatic habitat is enhanced by an increased density of grassland/wetland habitat.
 This section also contains some of the largest freshwater marshes in North America.
+(JC)

 The Prairie Section of Minnesota is now one of the most altered rural landscapes in the world, with 90 percent of its native prairie and wetlands now under plow.
-The native prairie and wetlands that remain should be perpetually protected.
-Where possible these remnant native prairies should be part of large complexes with a goal of nine square mile parcels.
-These parcels should include restored prairies, grasslands, large and small wetlands that will create buffers to the native prairie and provide the density of habitat needed by fish, game and wildlife.
-Key core parcels should be set aside as areas managed for game species as well as refuges for fish, game or wildlife, and endangered or threatened species.
-Special emphasis should be put on extremely uncommon Minnesota species with unique or specific habitat requirements.
+The native prairie and wetlands that remain This is the location of much of the remaining, unplowed native prairie and the Council believes these remaining tracts should be perpetually protected.
+Where possible these remnant native prairies ought_should to be part of large complexes with a goal of, as large as nine square mile parcels.
+These parcels should include s in size, of restored prairies, grasslands, and large and small wetlands that will create buffers to the native prairie and provide and the density of habitat needed by fish, game and wildlife.
+Key core parcels should be set aside as areas managed for games species as well as refuges for fish, game or wildlife, or and endangered or threatened species.
+Special emphasis should be put on rincluding extremely uncommon Minnesota species with unique or highly-specific habitat requirements.
+(JC)

-The Prairie Section waters, affected by agricultural practices which increase run off over natural levels, will have benefitted from revitalized and expanded shoreland buffers and work to enhance shallow lake productivity for a variety of shorebirds and waterfowl.
-As a result of concentrated work of this type, combined with restored and enhanced upland habitat, historically significant resources for migratory waterfowl, such as the Heron Lake and

-Swan Lake Watersheds will once again be important landscapes for many species of migrating birds.
+The Prairie Section waters, now serving as a sewer system for agriculture, affected by agricultural practices which increase run off over natural levels will have benefitted from revitalized and expanded shoreland buffers and work to enhance shallow lake productivity for a variety of shorebirds and waterfowl.
+As a result of concentrated work of this type, combined with restored and enhanced upland habitat, historically significant resources for migratory waterfowl, such as the Heron Lake and Swan Lake Watersheds will once again be important areas landscapes for all many species kinds of migrating birds.
 Likewise the Red River Valley will provide abundant wildlife habitat while simultaneously keeping water on the land to reduce flood potential.
+(JC)

-The Prairie Section is the home to a critical portion of the state's wildlife-related lands.
-The Council sees these being increasingly productive in the future, as the result of restoration and enhancement of native prairie, grassland and associated watershed, including the shallow lakes of this section.
-In the southeastern part of the Section there are precious remnants of the Big Woods and oak savanna they will also be targeted for protection.
+The Prairie Section is the home to a critical portion large portion of the state's wildlife-related lands.
+The Council sees these being increasingly fully productive in the future, as the result of restoration and enhancement of native prairie, grassland and associated watershed, including the shallow lakes of the this Section.
+In the southeastern part of the Section there are precious remnants of the Big Woods and oak savanna they will also be targeted for protection. that will be protected.
+(JC)